ArvisSkrejans/mf-alarm/README.md

 mf-alarm
 ========

-Multifunctional Arduino based alarm system
+Multifunctional Arduino based burglar alarm system

 System is able to monitor defined array of sensors and operate various alarm devices when neccessary.